HazyResearch/deepdive/doc/doc/basics/running.md

 ### Example

-As an example we now show how to run  the built-in 'spouse_example' application.
+As an example we now show how to run the built-in spouse\_example application.
 This example uses a news articles dataset.
 The articles are in plain text format.
 The goal of the application is to extract spouse relationships between individuals from the raw text of the articles.
 In other words, we want DeepDive